Mortgage Eligibility Guide

 As well as assessing your income, mortgage lenders will also look at your spending habits.
 They are likely to want to see six months' worth of bank statements too.

 They will look at how much you spend on regular household bills and other costs, such as commuting and childcare fees.
-They will also probably ask you about costs associated with holiday, socialising, and hobbies.
+They will also ask you about costs associated with holiday, socialising, and hobbies.

 Mortgage lenders don’t just need to be satisfied you can afford a mortgage now, they also need to check you can afford it in the future.
-To work out whether you can afford your mortgage if interest rates rise, they’ll assess your finances.

 What about my credit rating?